 This “Emoji as a Service” can be used on any website or app to show Emojidex emoji set.
 Emojidex comprises of all the custom designed emoji that replaces existing Unicode emoji characters.

 It also allows its users to create their own emoji.
 It is available as an Android app and a Chrome extension.
 Furthermore, it’s open source on GitHub provides widgets, J Query extensions, compiled raster images, vector emoji etc.

 GitHub Url: https://github.com/emojidex/

 Noto Emoji is a color and black-and-white emoji fonts, and tools developed and managed by Google under Apache 2.0 License.
 It stands for “no more tofu” where tofu indicates those little boxes indicating device incompatibility for display.
 It has multiple styles and weights, and is freely available.

 Emojipedia has a close similarity to Apple’s version of these Japanese solution.
 It is a visual concept about the look and feel of the newly designed picture character after their fruition.
 They have designed a wide range of fresh beautiful mock ups which may or may not resemble its final versions.
 But the changes in this transformation journey are very adorable.
 Furthermore, one can use their draft emoji designs for their projects by giving them link attribution.

 Emoji contains more than 5000 in house created icons and/or illustrations available for immediate commercial use.
 Furthermore, they are available in high resolution and can be reproduced in any size.

 Iconscout has provided a robust environment wherein the designers can flourish their talent.
-Explore our work on emoji from the following link: https://iconscout.com/search/?q=emoji&icon=packs
+Explore the most popular emojis